CarolinaFernandez/CarolinaFernandez.github.io/_posts/2018-04-18-Remove-LXC-instances-in-bulk.md

 done
 ```

-Further outputs of `lxc-ls` should render no more the "filtered" LXC instances.
+Further outputs of <code>lxc-ls</code> should render no more the "filtered" LXC instances.